postech-soat-study-group/tech-challenge-api/README.md

 # Tech challenge API
 This project represents the application developed during the Postgraduate of Software Architecture, FIAP - SOAT 7 - Group 41.
-His purpose is to serve a local food (like a restaurant) application, with initial controllers to serve routes to manage products, customers and orders.
+Its purpose is to serve a local food (like a restaurant) application, with initial controllers to serve routes to manage products, customers and orders.

 ## Pre-requisites
 This project runs on Java 21 and Docker.
 Locally, you can run whatever JDK implementation you prefer.
 You should also install